hyperledger-archives/grid-rfcs/0000-product.md

 ### Possible payload modifications:

 The owner field is not a _HARD_ requirement in in the product_state.proto.
-The owner (organization) could later be derived from the gtin, as we learn more about gtins and integrate some kind of lookup functionality.
+The owner (organization) could later be derived from the GTIN, as we learn more about gtins and integrate some kind of lookup functionality.
 That functionality is not included in this RFC and could be implemented at a later time.